PrabinaMeher/EnBayes/README.md

     C:/PROGRA~1/R/R-4.0.2/bin/Rscript combined_code.R

 # Output description
 Once the script is executed, an individual table will be generated for each of the four objective functions i.e f1(w), f2(w), f3(w) and f4(w) as shown below.
-Each table’s first column lists the eight Bayesian models, with the ensemble model in the last row.
+Each table’s first column lists the eight Bayesian models and ensemble model in the last row.
 The second column displays the PCC values along with their standard errors, while the third column presents the MSE values and their respective standard errors.

 |Model|PCC|MSE|
 |---|---|---|